Enlargement of the European Union: Membership of EU predecessors

-First enlargement
+Enlargement of the European Communities

 The United Kingdom, which had refused to join as a founding member, changed its policy following the Suez crisis and applied to be a member of the Communities.
 Other EEC members were also inclined to British membership on those grounds.
 French President Charles de Gaulle vetoed British membership.

 Once de Gaulle had left office, the door to enlargement was once again opened.
 The EEC economy had also slowed down and British membership was seen as a way to revitalise the community.
 Only after a 12-hour talk between British Prime Minister Edward Heath and French President Georges Pompidou took place did Britain's third application succeed.
 After Britain was accepted Prime Minister Edward Heath said:

-"For my part, I have no doubt at all that the discussions which we have had will prove of real and lasting benefit, not only to Britain and France, but to Europe as a whole."

 As part of the deal for British entry, France agreed to allow the EEC its own monetary resources.
 However France made that concession only as Britain's small agriculture sector would ensure that Britain would be a net contributor to the Common Agricultural Policy dominated EEC budget.
 Applying together with the UK, as on the previous occasions, were Denmark, Ireland, and Norway.
 These countries were so economically linked to the UK that they considered it necessary to join the EEC if the UK did.
 However the Norwegian government lost a national referendum on membership and hence did not accede with the others on 1 January 1973.
 Gibraltar joined the Community with the United Kingdom at this point, as can be seen in the long title of the UK European Communities Act 1972.

 Mediterranean enlargements

 The next enlargement would occur for different reasons.
 The 1970s also saw Greece, Spain, and Portugal emerge from dictatorship.
 These countries desired to consolidate their new democratic systems by binding themselves into the EEC.
 Equally, the EEC was unsure about which way these countries were heading and wanted to ensure stability along its southern borders.
 However François Mitterrand initially opposed their membership fearing they were not ready and it would water the community down to a free trade area.

-Greece joined the EU in 1981 followed by Spain and Portugal in 1986.
+Greece joined the EEC in 1981 followed by Spain and Portugal in 1986.
+None of these nations had a referendum related to accession.

 The year 1985, however, saw the first time a territory voted to leave the Community, when Greenland was granted home rule by Denmark and the territory used its new powers and voted to withdraw from the Community (see member state territories).